KRAS: Lung cancer

 Whether a patient is positive or negative for a mutation in the epidermal growth factor receptor (EGFR) will predict how patients will respond to certain EGFR antagonists such as erlotinib (Tarceva) or gefitinib (Iressa).
 Patients who harbor an EGFR mutation have a 60% response rate to erlotinib.
 However, the mutation of KRAS and EGFR are generally mutually exclusive.
 Lung cancer patients who are positive for KRAS mutation (and the EGFR status would be wild type) have a low response rate to erlotinib or gefitinib estimated at 5% or less.

 Different types of data including mutation status and gene expression did not have a significant prognostic power.
 No correlation to survival was observed in 72% of all studies with KRAS sequencing performed in non-small cell lung cancer (NSCLC).
 However, KRAS mutations can not only affect the gene itself and the expression of the corresponding protein, but can also influence the expression of other downstream genes involved in crucial pathways regulating cell growth, differentiation and apoptosis.
 The different expression of these genes in KRAS-mutant tumors might have a more prominent role in affecting patient's clinical outcomes.

 A 2008 paper published in Cancer Research concluded that the in vivo administration of the compound oncrasin-1 "suppressed the growth of K-ras mutant human lung tumor xenografts by >70% and prolonged the survival of nude mice bearing these tumors, without causing detectable toxicity", and that the "results indicate that oncrasin-1 or its active analogues could be a novel class of anticancer agents which effectively kill K-Ras mutant cancer cells."

+Pancreatic cancer

+Over 90% of pancreatic ductal adenocarcinomas (PDACs) have a KRAS mutation.
+There is one approved drug, sotorasib, that targets the KRAS G12C mutation, but only ~1% of PDACs have this mutation.
+Another KRAS inhibitor, MRTX1133 targets G12D mutation which is present in over 40% of PDACs is currently in clinical trials to treat solid tumors including pancreatic adenocarcinoma.